Oops, Wait: Discourse Tokens Matter in Reasoning Model: Discourse Tokens in Reasoning

-\textbf{Token-level signals and confidence.} Beyond correctness, we further examine how token-level probability differences relate to model confidence.
-For each trajectory, we define the correct–incorrect token probability gap as the difference between the summed probabilities of correct-associated and incorrect-associated tokens, and examine its correlation with the model’s self-reported confidence.
-As shown in \cref{tab:correlation_difference}, both Pearson and Spearman coefficients show strong positive correlations across all models, indicating that larger gaps are closely aligned with higher confidence.
-These findings indicate that token-level probability patterns not only reflect correctness but are also significantly associated with the self-reported confidence of the model, supporting the reliability of such token-level analyses as meaningful behavioral indicators.

-\textbf{Summary of our findings.} We investigate token-level signals in models, focusing on which tokens serve as indicators of reasoning success and failure.
-Our analysis shows that progression tokens (e.g., ``therefore'', ``so'') are consistently associated with correctness, while contrastive tokens (e.g., ``wait'', ``alternatively'') are associated with incorrectness (Table \ref{tab:deepseek_tokens}-\ref{tab:qwq_tokens}).
-Importantly, these token-level signals vary across training recipes (\cref{tab:correct_tokens}) but remain stable across model sizes (\cref{tab:deepseek_size}), suggesting that they are influenced more by training recipes than by capacity.
-Moreover, token-level probability patterns correlate strongly with model confidence, supporting their reliability as behavioral indicators (\cref{tab:correlation_difference}).
-Interestingly, in both R1-32B and s1.1-32B, which are trained on DeepSeek-R1 trajectories with the same backbone, ``wait'' consistently emerges as an incorrect-associated token.
-The effect is strongest in R1-32B, with the highest $\Delta(t)$, but is noticeably weaker in s1.1-32B.
-This observation motivates a closer examination of why such closely related models differ in their use of ``wait''.
+\textbf{Summary of our findings.} We investigate token probabilities in models, focusing on which tokens serve as indicators of reasoning success and failure.
+Our analysis shows that progression tokens (\eg ``therefore'', ``so'') are consistently associated with correctness, while contrastive tokens (\eg ``wait'', ``alternatively'') are associated with incorrectness (Table \ref{tab:deepseek_tokens}).
+Since token-level probability patterns involved in decision-making correlate strongly with model confidence (\cref{tab:correlation_difference}), this supports the reliability of the proposed metric and provides insight into the behavior of individual tokens with respect to trajectory success or failure.
+Additionally, the discourse tokens vary across training recipes but remain stable across model sizes (\cref{tab:correct_tokens}), suggesting that they are influenced more by training recipes than by capacity.